Skip to main content

 8. Kurogiri

 Though Kurogiri technically counts as a Nomu, he is the backbone of the League of Villains and always has an important role to play, enough to put him in a category of his own.
 Formerly a student, named Oboro Shirakumo, he was killed, and later repurposed into a Nomu.
-Though he remembers little of his prior self, he still retains his caring personality in some degree—and acts as the reason of the League of Villains.
+Though he remembers little of his prior self, he still retains his caring personality to some degree—and acts as the reason for the League of Villains.
 Though he usually remains in the background, Kurogiri is still an important character and villain—one who will, no doubt, leave a lasting impact on the series.

 7. Stain